BACALHAU – CUISINE OF NAVIGATION

 Cyro remembers sharing this meal with Nana - drinking, laughing, complaining, talking shit, telling stories both foolish and profound.
 Conversations drifting from gossip to life, to music.

 As it cooked, the kitchen filled with the scent of the Brazilian sea.
-A smell that, somehow, reminded me the fishing village near the beach house where I grew up in Japan.
+A smell that, somehow, reminded me of the fishing village near the beach house where I grew up in Japan.

 And when it was ready - the stew revealed itself: eggs and potatoes wrapped in the silky collagen of cod - a dish of quiet, profound richness.
 A glass is raised, gently - to Nana.